mariopinkster/splitify/README.md

 #### How does it work?
 The tree in the left pane shows a schematic representation of the contents of the input file.
 When you select a node in this tree the preview pane at the  right will show the content as it would be written to file.

-You can influence the content with the checkboxes in the option pane above the text of the preview.
+You can influence the content with the checkboxes in the option pane above the text of the preview, ald also via two dialogs that can be launched from the settings menu.

-The checkbox **add definitions/config nodes** controls wether  the content will be wrapped in a

-	    definitions:
-	      config:

-structure or not.
-You can see the effect immediately in the preview.

 The checkbox **childnodes in separate files** controls wether the childnodes for this node will be included in the file for the current node or not.
 If not, each child will be placed in its own, separate file and a directory for it (and its descendants) will be created when the childnode is saved.
 By toggling this checkbox you can see the content in the preview pane change immediately.